Discrete-time Quantum Walks in Qudit Systems

 For the first step of two-dimensional DTQW as described in Figure \ref{2d_3}, the quantum circuit realization is shown in Figure \ref{fig:2d_31}.
-Figure \ref{fig:2d_32} portrays the quantum circuit realization for the second step of two-dimensional DTQW on four qutrits as shown in Figure \ref{2d_3}.
-We have also considered another quantum systems $i.e.,$ 5-ary quantum systems to illustrate the position state mapping onto the multi-qudits states for better understanding.
-In Figure \ref{2d_5}, an example of position state mapping onto the multi-qudits states for the first two two-dimensional DTQW steps in 5-ary quantum systems has been presented.
-The corresponding quantum circuit for Figure \ref{2d_5} is portrayed in Figure \ref{fig:5_2d}.
-The circuit presented in Figure \ref{fig:5_2d} has to be executed two times consecutively to implement the for first two two-dimensional DTQW steps.
-It can also be inferred that to implement first two steps of two-dimensional DTQW, two qudits are sufficient in 5-ary quantum systems as compared to the four qudits in 3-ary quantum systems.
-In similar way, two-dimensional DTQW can be implemented in an arbitrary finite-dimensional quantum system.
+Figure \ref{fig:2d_32} portrays the quantum circuit realization for the second step of two-dimensional DTQW on four qutrits as shown in Figure \ref{2d_3}. {We have also considered another quantum system $i.e.,$ 5-ary quantum systems to illustrate the position state mapping onto the multi-qudits states for better understanding, which is thoroughly discussed in Appendix \ref{2d_appendix}.} In a similar way, two-dimensional DTQW can be implemented in an arbitrary finite-dimensional quantum system.